marco-sut/home-automation-app/README.md

 ## <div id="how-it-works">How It Works ( Concepts )</div>

 The overall idea is to have our application communicating with a central hub service in the cloud where our application and our home hardware devices are connected to and can talk through that to each other.
-In my concept this hub in the cloud can be reached via this endpoint: https://adobe.home-central-hub.com/v1 and it exposes three endpoint  `sync` `query` and `execute`.
+In my concept this hub in the cloud can be reached via this imaginary endpoint: https://adobe.home-central-hub.com/v1 and it exposes three endpoint  `sync` `query` and `execute`.

 ### Assumptions
 For my demo I've made the assumption that my devices/rooms were already created/added to the cloud central hub.